microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 |`PagingCookie`|string|(Optional) Paging cookie to be used.|
 |`PartitionId`|string|(Optional) Partitionid to set the scope of the query.|

 The `ExecuteCosmosSqlQuery` message returns an [Entity](https://learn.microsoft.com/dotnet/api/microsoft.xrm.sdk.entity?view=dataverse-sdk-latest) that is an open type.
 To access the values returned, this sample uses a `ExecuteCosmosSqlQueryResponse` class that inherits from `Entity`.
+More information: [Custom closed types](https://learn.microsoft.com/power-apps/developer/data-platform/use-open-types?tabs=sdk#custom-closed-types)

 The `ExecuteCosmosSqlQueryResponse` class includes the values that are returned: